-This classic and easy recipe for pumpkin bars with cream cheese frosting are perfectly soft, moist, spiced just right and are absolutely irresistible!
-They're perfect for celebrating fall and make the perfect little dessert for Thanksgiving and for Halloween.
-Oh, and don't get me started on the frosting… It’s so good!
+Pumpkin bars with cream cheese frosting are perfectly soft, moist, spiced just right and are absolutely irresistible!
+This classic and easy pumpkin bar recipe is perfect for celebrating fall and makes the perfect Thanksgiving dessert and Halloween dessert.
+Oh, and don't get me started on the super creamy frosting… It’s so good!

 I hope you enjoy this recipe! ❤️ If you give it a try, please let me know how it turned out for you in the comments section at the bottom of the page or share a pic of your om noms on Instagram and tag @dishesanddustbunnies! ❤️

 *This post has been updated from an earlier version to include new photos and a few tweaks to the original recipe to make it even more scrumptious!*

 How to make Pumpkin Bars with Cream Cheese Frosting – Overview

 Making absolutely delicious pumpkin bars from scratch is easy peasy!
 At the bottom of this post, you'll find the pumpkin bar recipe with complete instructions and ingredient amounts, but before we get started, here's a little overview of how to make them. 😋

 You'll begin by combining the wet ingredients – cream together the butter with the granulated sugar, then beat in the eggs and mix in the pure pumpkin puree.